kultzak/floodit-solver/src/resources/readme_ga.txt

-4) Taking into account the characteristics of the genetic algorithms the parameters are set for boards (30 30 10) in which it has been observed as 64 the minimum number of moves for the board provided by the teacher and values below that on similar boards.
+4) Taking into account the characteristics of the genetic algorithms the parameters are set for boards (30 30 10) in which it has been observed as 64 the minimum number of moves for the board provided initialy and values below that on similar boards.
 However the The approach does not guarantee efficient generic application.